innovatorved/Peer-2-Peer-videocall/README.md

 #  Peer-2-Peer-videocall

-A WebRTC implementation of Peer to Peer videocall
+A WebRTC implementation of Peer to Peer videocall for Desktop
+Note: currently it only work on Desktop

 ## Demo